-He also serves on advisory teams of the New Zealand Colony Loss Survey and the Bee Pathogen programmes that are coordinated by the Ministry of Primary Industries (MPI) that overviews the beekeeping sector in New Zealand.
+Oksana is a member of the Apiculture New Zealand Science and Research Focus Group and also serves on the advisory team of the Bee Pathogen programme that is coordinated by the Ministry of Primary Industries (MPI) that overviews the beekeeping sector in New Zealand.

 Karina is a microbiologist working on different pest and pathogens that affects honeybee health in Uruguay, mainly Nosema ceranae, RNA viruses and Paenibacillus larvae.